-I love nothing more than a good cookie.
-I mean seriously… chewy cookies that are just a little crisp around the edges… TO DIE FOR.
+I love food, and there’s nothing I love more than a good cookie.
+I mean, seriously… chewy cookies that are just a little crisp around the edges?
+TO DIE FOR.
 These cookies, however, I may even kill for.
-(Well no, I won’t kill – but you get the idea).
+(Well, no, I won’t kill – but you get the idea).
 These chewy snickerdoodles are stuffed with caramel and made with a perfectly nutty browned butter.
+Delicious!

 Yah… you read that right.
 Browned butter AND caramel in the SAME snickerdoodle!
 I was inspired to make these cookies by Two Peas and their Pod who made a similar cookie not too long ago.
 I did make a batch that had the seasalt on top, but I wasn’t a huge fan of it with these cookies, so I omitted it for the rest.